-The following are key questions to consider toward making or updating your Will:
+The following are key questions to consider toward making or updating your will:

-Who do you want to appoint to be your Executors?
-(Executors are the people legally responsible for gathering in everything you own, paying off any debts you may have and ensuring the wishes in your Will are achieved for you).
+Who do you want to appoint to be your executors?
+(Executors are the people legally responsible for gathering in everything you own, paying off any debts you may have and ensuring the wishes in your will are achieved for you).

-Children and Guardian
+Children and Guardians

 Do you have any funeral wishes?
 If so, what are they?